googlecloudrobotics/core/docs/how-to/deploy-from-sources.md

     gcloud auth application-default login
     ```

-1. Import the GCP project you are using:
+1. Create a Cloud Robotics config in your project:

     ```shell
-    ./deploy.sh set_config
+    ./deploy.sh set_config <your-project-id>
     ```

-    When asked, enter your GCP project id.
     You can keep the defaults for the other settings by hitting `ENTER`.

     This command creates two files: